elastic/ecs/CONTRIBUTING.md

 `description` adds details about the field.
 `example` adds an sample value.
 The `phase` field indicates the development status of the field.
 If `phase` is left out, the default is 0.

+## Phases

+A field's `phase` indicates where it is in its development.
+Different phases exist to make it easy for you to contribute new fields, while allowing for more iteration.
+Here are the phases:

+* 0 (alpha): The field is new and is up for discussion as to whether or not it should be added.
+The field might be removed at any time.
+* 1 (beta): It's clear that there is value of having the field in ECS and discussions about prefixes/naming have started.
+It's unlikely that the field will be removed, but naming might change at any time.
+* 2 (rc): The field has been accepted and is unlikely to change.
+It is now tested in the field.
+* 3 (GA): The field is part of ECS.
+Any breaking changes will happen only at a major release.

 ## Guidelines for implementing ECS